Radioactive Sealed Source, Seed, & Nuclear Gauge,

 Services, Inc. can assist generators with obtaining the proper South Carolina

 South Carolina Permit

-ADCO Services, Inc. can also assist generators
+ADCO Services, Inc. can also assist generators wishing to

-with supplying the proper U.S.D.O.T. approved shipping containers for transportation
+by supplying the proper U.S.D.O.T. approved shipping containers for transportation

 Services, Inc. accepts a full spectrum of radioactive sources and

 gauges for disposal or transportation and utilizes a number of disposal sites